Halsbury's Laws of England: History

+Editions

 First edition

 The first edition was published in 31 volumes from 1907 to 1917.
 Since then, new editions have been launched at intervals of about 20 to 30 years.

 Volume 1 was published in 1907.
 Its articles run from action to bankers and banking.
 The volume deals with action, admiralty, agency, agriculture, aliens, allotments, animals, arbitration, auction, bailment and bankers and banking.

 Volume 2 was published in 1908.
 Its articles run from bankruptcy to bills of exchange.
 It contains but four treatises, upon bankruptcy and insolvency (335 pages), barristers (67 pages), bastardy (28 pages) and bills of exchange, promissory notes and negotiable instruments (124 pages).

 Volume 5 (companies) is devoted entirely to company law, and forms a treatise of 768 pages on that subject.
 After a general consideration of the nature and domicile of companies, the work considers briefly the history of company legislation.
 Then follows an elaborate treatise on the Companies Act 1908.
 Special companies, like banking, insurance and public service companies, are considered; as well as chartered companies, the livery companies of the City of London, quasi-corporations, and illegal companies; and a few pages are devoted to foreign companies.
 The reviewer in the Harvard Law Review thought the table of cases cited must contain at least five thousand cases.
 He said the importance of this treatise was at once apparent; and that to the commercial lawyer in the Eastern cities of the United States it would be exceedingly useful.